 When I first started gardening, I didn’t have a ton of success.
 Mainly because I put my plants wherever I wanted and didn’t pay any attention to sun requirements.
-After that first year of failure, I realized just how important it was to pay attention to the individual needs of each plant.
+After that first year of failure, I realized the importance of paying attention to the individual needs of each plant.

 Since I have a container garden, I was then easily able to move plants around if I noticed they were getting too much or too little sun.

-Once I followed this plan, my garden thrived.
+Once I followed this plan, my garden did incredibly well.
 I was able to enjoy all the amazing benefits of gardening, including being able to provide fresh food for my family.

 If you want to have a garden that produces plenty of food, choose some of these best full sun vegetables.

 Tomatoes love sunlight, so they’re ideal for a sunny spot in your garden.
 When you’re deciding which type of tomato to grow, you can an incredible variety of choices.